Who should apply?

 There is no upper age limit for candidates.
-The current age range of artists in the RA Schools is from mid-20s to mid-40s.
-There are between 10-17 places per year group.
+The current age range of artists in the RA Schools is from early-20s to late-40s.
+There are between 10-17 places per year.

 Candidates have usually gained a BA (Hons) Degree in Fine Art or have equivalent experience.
-In recent years we have accepted candidates straight from BA, but the majority have been working independently as artists.
+In recent years we have accepted candidates straight from BA, but the majority have spent time working independently as artists.

 Candidates may have exhibited in group or solo shows, but it is by no means required.